fleur-de-lis-github/Shutters/README.md

 ## Our Approach

+The project derives its name from the etymology of `lore`- *a body of traditions and knowledge on a subject or held by a particular group, typically passed from person to person by word of mouth.*

  In order to
 diminish this obstacle and to enable dynamic communication, we present an ASL recognition system that uses Convolutional Neural Networks (CNN) in real time to translate data of a user’s ASL signs into text.
 Our problem consists of three tasks to be done :